Imperial County, California: Economy

 El Centro is the commercial center of Imperial County.
 Fifty percent of the jobs in El Centro come from the service and retail sector.

-A recent growth in the interest of Imperial County as a filming location, has spurred growth in servicing this industry.
+The growth of Imperial County as a filming location has spurred growth in servicing this industry.
 Because of the county's desert environment and proximity to Los Angeles, California, movies are sometimes filmed in the sand dunes outside the agricultural portions of the county.
 These have included Return of the Jedi, Stargate, The Scorpion King, and Into the Wild.
 Additionally, portions of the 2005 film Jarhead were filmed here because of its similarity to the desert terrain of Iraq.

 In 2016, Imperial County had the highest unemployment rate of any county in the United States, at 23.5%.